MET Group

 MET Group is a Swiss-based European energy company with activities in natural gas, and power markets, focused on multi-commodity wholesale, trading and sales, renewable energy and industrial assets.
 MET was founded in 2007, starting as a MOL subsidiary (Magyar Olaj- és Gázipari Nyilvánosan Működő Részvénytársaság, Hungarian Oil and Gas Public Limited Company).
-In 2021, MET Group's natural gas trading volume was 55 BCM (13 mi³).
+In 2022, MET Group's natural gas trading volume was 109 BCM.

 Corporate history

-MET Group was founded by Benjamin Lakatos in 2007 as an unlisted joint-stock company; the stocks were originally owned by MOL and György Nagy's WISD Holding.
-MET Group has been present in Zug, Switzerland since 2011 and completed its corporate reorganization in 2013, remaining active in the Hungarian market.
-In early 2016, the annual gas trading volume reached 16 BCM (3.8 mi³).
-MET Capital Partners AG – a company owned by Benjamin Lakatos – acquired the MET stocks from MOL and WISD in a 2018 management buyout with financial capital obtained from the Dutch ING Bank.
+MET Group was founded by Benjamin Lakatos in 2007 as an unlisted joint-stock company.
+MET Group has been present in Zug, Switzerland since 2011.
+In early 2016, the annual gas trading volume reached 16 BCM (3.8 mi3).
+MET Capital Partners AG – a company owned by Benjamin Lakatos – acquired the MET stocks in a 2018 management buyout with financial capital obtained from the Dutch ING Bank.
 In January 2020, Keppel Energy Switzerland acquired a 20 per cent stake in MET Group.
 Keppel Energy Switzerland and MET Group have since entered into a strategic partnership.
-In November 2020, MET Group bought the Frankfurt, Germany based natural gas storage company Gas-Union GmbH.
+In November 2020, MET Group bought the Frankfurt, Germany-based natural gas storage company Gas-Union GmbH.
 Gas Union's natural gas storage capacity equals 3.4 TWh.
 In November 2022, Keppel sold half of its 20 per cent stake in MET Group to MET Management.
 Since 2010, MET has been part of Handelszeitung's list of Switzerland's Top 500 companies by revenue.
 In 2022, MET placed 20th with a revenue of CHF 19.566 billion (EUR 18.1 billion).
 In November 2022, Lakatos was elected as Chairman of the Board of Directors.

+In June 2023, MET Green Assets Holding was founded in Switzerland, which comprises all MET renewable energy assets.

 Business activity

 Natural gas

 MET Group's main business activity is the trade and wholesale of natural gas.
 Neue Zürcher Zeitung writes that 70 per cent of the company's revenue come from natural gas sales.
 According to a Hungarian news magazine, MET trades 12.2 per cent of the total natural gas that is consumed in mainland Europe.
-In 2021, the company sold 55 BCM (13 mi³) of natural gas.
-MET is present in 27 national gas markets and 22 international trading hubs.
+In 2022, the company sold 109 BCM of natural gas.
+MET is present in 30 national gas markets and 22 international trading hubs.
 Hungarian business news site napi.hu concludes that MET uses natural gas as a "transition fuel" in the transition from fossil fuel based electric power to electric power from renewable sources.